unparalleled-js/docs-1/docs/security/ip-whitelists.md

 ##### DNS resolution of host names

 Some organizations also restrict DNS hostname resolution from the machines/networks where the OPA may run.
-In that case, you should ensure that the machine where OPA will be running can resolve the relevant hostnames above.
+In that case, you should ensure that the machine where OPA will be running can resolve the relevant hostnames above to their corresponding IP addresses.

 #### General (browsers, webhooks, API endpoints)
 All other traffic to Workato: